 Project Clean Air Repair

-Through Project Clean Air Repair (or Project CAR), Environmental Initiative creates partnerships with car repair shops to reduce emissions from older passenger vehicles.
-Project CAR reimburses garages for identifying and fixing vehicle exhaust systems in cars of lower-income residents.
+Environmental Initiative has established partnerships with car repair shops to reduce emissions from older passenger vehicles.
+Garages are reimbursed for identifying and fixing vehicle exhaust systems in cars of lower-income residents.
+Covered repairs include:

 Recent accomplishments